grotms-IHKddd/CyberSecurity-Bootcamp/HW-12/SubmissionFile.md

         username=Barbara&password=password

 17. What is the request method?
+Post

 18. Which header expresses the client's preference for an encrypted response?
+Upgrade-Insecure-Requests: 1

 19. Does the request have a user session associated with it?
+No, becaue no cookie is referenced in the header.

 20. What kind of data is being sent from this request body?
+Login Credentials Username and Password
 ## HTTP Response

         HTTP/1.1 200 OK